Trarizon/Trarizon.Library/src/Trarizon.Library/README.md

 Too lazy to implement all linqs, so I'll just implement what I have used.

+All extensions methods identifiers are start with `Iter`

 - Creation
     - `IterateByWhile(NotNull)` : Yield next value selected by a `Func<T, T>`, until predicate failed
     - `Range` : Enumerate `int` from `start` to `end`(not include)